ADBeta/psx-comBINe/README.md

 eventually port it to a Windows exe, feel free to do this with the files if you
 want to test it out.

+This program depends boost::filesystem, make sure this is installed before use
+If this causes problems with older systems, feel free to create your own fork,
+as my code needs to be as universal as possible - fileHandler.cpp uses boost
+for directory creation and detection.

+## Compilation

 ## How To Use

 ## TO-DO